inster0/docs/terms_of_service.md

 4.7.
 Upon purchasing our Services, you understand that you are purchasing an Account and will not file a dishonest dispute through PayPal.

 4.8.
-The Duration of an Account begins the minute the accompanying Purchase is complete.
+The Duration of an Account begins immediately after the accompanying Purchase is complete.

 4.9.
-You are not entitled to a refund if you disable or delete an Account before the Duration concludes.
+There are no refunds.

 ## 5. Service Changes and Limitations